MatBenfield/morning.thechels.uk/README.md

 ## Prerequisites

-In order for this solution to work you need to enter some secrets
+In order for this solution to work you need to enter some secrets for the repo (or hard-code the values in the scripts if you don't care).
+There are also a bunch of config files (json) that need updating to suit your needs.

 1. An open weather API key - you can register for a free account on their website.
 2. Latitude and Longitude for the weather API.